-- 2.1 The objective of this policy is to provide guidelines to ensure consistency in the management of tree assets and tree selection within the Camden Local Government Area (LGA). - 2.2 To provide an indicative species list suitable for planting in public and private open space within Camden LGA. - 2.3 To ensure the species list draws on Camden's unique natural heritage and rich culturally historic landscapes. - 2.4 To identify plant species not suitable for use on public land and not recommended for planting on private land within the Camden LGA. - 2.5 To promote the Tree Management Policy as a resource to assist Landscape Architects, Developers, Public Authorities and Residents to make informed decisions about tree selection. - 2.6 To update and supplement the species list with new varieties that have proven characteristics and performance suited for use within Camden LGA. - 2.7 To ensure that suitable trees are chosen for the location and managed appropriately. - 2.8 To ensure trees located on private land are managed in accordance with relevant legislation, namely State Environmental Planning Policy (Vegetation in Non-Rural Areas) 2017 and Camden Development Control Plan 2019. - 2.9 For Council, within the limitations of resources: - a) Manage, enhance and conserve the amenity of the streetscape and/or open space trees; - b) Acknowledge trees as important components of the urban/rural landscape; - c) Ensure public trees are managed to best practices; - d) Meet Council and Community expectations.
+- 2.1 The objective of this policy is to provide guidelines to ensure consistency in the management of tree assets and tree selection within the Camden Local Government Area (LGA). - 2.2 To provide an indicative species palette suitable for planting in public and private open space within Camden LGA. - 2.3 To ensure the species palette draws on our unique natural heritage and rich culturally historic landscapes and the experience and input of dedicated groups and individuals. - 2.4 To identify plant species not suitable for use on public land and not recommended for planting on private land within the Camden LGA. - 2.5 To promote the Tree Management Policy as a resource to assist Landscape Architects, Developers, Public Authorities (including Council) and Residents to make informed decisions about tree selection. - 2.6 To update and supplement the species palette with new varieties that have proven characteristics and performance suited for use within Camden LGA. - 2.7 To ensure that suitable trees are chosen for the intended location. - 2.8 To ensure trees located on private land are managed in accordance with relevant legislation, namely Clause 5.9 of Camden Local Environmental Plan 2010 and Section B1.5 of Camden Development Control Plan 2011. - 2.9 For Council to: - a) Manage, enhance and conserve the amenity of the streetscape and/or open space; - b) Acknowledge trees as important components of the urban/rural landscape; - c) Ensure public trees are managed to best practices; - d) Meet Council and Community expectations;